“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 - When we test continuity make sure to plug out the coaxial cable cause if it plugged in and test then we get some unexpected reading.

 Today we will show you install a Firestik CB Radio Antenna a jeep wrangler also make a clean ground.

 For this installation, we use the JK antenna mount it’s a popular jeep antenna mount.
-It’s mount to spare tire carrier.
-Also, we use some extended links bold for making a strong connection between the jeep and JK mount bracket kit.
+It’s mounted to a spare tire carrier.
+Also, we use some extended links bold for making a strong connection between the jeep and the JK mount bracket kit.

 Step 1: Set Bracket With Grounding Wire

-The most important thing is the bracket needs to be properly grounded first that most people make a mistake here.
+The most important thing is the bracket needs to be properly grounded first and most people make a mistake here.
 So be careful about the bracket grounding.

 Step 2: Set The Firestik Antenna Bottom Part

-Now we move on how we mount the Firestik antenna cause that’s important so this the part that lots of people make the mistake.
+Now we move on to how we mount the Firestik antenna cause that’s important so this is the part where lots of people make the mistake.